-- If you compare more than one set of data with different ranges.
+2) In order to compare more than one set of data with different ranges:

-For example; let’s say we have a list of a class of 10 students’ scores on the Math exam and Physics exam and we want to compare who is more successful on what.
+For example; we have a list of Math exam and Physics exam scores and we want to compare who is more successful on what.
 However; the Math exam was scored out of 100 and the Physics exam was scored out of 50.
 Since the ranges are different, the assessment out of original numerical values may be confusing.
 When we normalize the scores, we get:

 Now, we see all scores as if the exams were scored out of 1.